CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search

+\myparagraph{Deletion Efficiency Issue} For each deleted point $p$, \sysname{IP-DiskANN} selects in-neighbors of $p$ encountered during a search for $p$.
+Since there is no upper bound on the in-degree of graph nodes (as opposed to the out-degree), the number of graph updates needed to repair deletions in these methods can be high.
+While \sysname{Wolverine++}~\cite{liu2025wolverine} bounds the number of in-neighbors updated to repair the graph in the case of a \algoname{Delete}, it may inspect the full 2-hop neighborhood of neighbors of $p$, resulting in expensive \algoname{Delete} queries.

-\myparagraph{Deletion Efficiency Issue} When data points are deleted, \sysname{FreshVamana}~\cite{freshdiskann} (the in-memory version of \sysname{FreshDiskANN} and the state-of-the-art concurrent graph-based index capable of maintaining good query quality on million-scale real-world datasets) first marks the corresponding nodes as \textbf{tombstones} to filter them out in the responses for subsequent \algoname{Search} queries.
-This approach requires periodically performing a global scan (known as \emph{consolidation}) across the entire index to update edges and remove tombstones.
+When data points are deleted, \sysname{FreshVamana}~\cite{freshdiskann} (the in-memory version of \sysname{FreshDiskANN}) first marks the corresponding nodes as \emph{tombstones} to filter them out in the responses for subsequent \algoname{Search} queries, and then periodically performs a global scan (known as \emph{consolidation}) across the entire index to update edges and remove tombstones.
 The consolidation algorithm tries to connect all in-neighbors of each tombstone to all out-neighbors of the same tombstone, which incurs a significant cost.
-Furthermore, the search quality gradually decreases between these global consolidation steps as the index becomes stale.
-Our experiments show that the system throughput of \sysname{FreshVamana} can decrease by more than 10x during consolidation but consolidation is required to achieve good \algoname{Search} recalls (\autoref{figure:batch_consolidate_slow}).

-\sysname{LSH-APG} uses the same approach of connecting all in-neighbors to all out-neighbors to fix the graph after a node is deleted, implying similar efficiency problems. \sysname{DEG} uses a global iterative optimization procedure to maintain the structure of the graph as nodes are inserted or deleted, incurring a significant cost, as shown in our experiments (\autoref{figure:deg_compare_throughput}).
+Our experiments show that the system throughput of \sysname{FreshVamana} can decrease by more than 10x during consolidation; however, consolidation is required to achieve good \algoname{Search} recall (\Cref{figure:batch_consolidate_slow}). \sysname{LSH-APG}~\cite{lsh_apg} uses the same approach of connecting all in-neighbors to all out-neighbors to fix the graph after a node is deleted, implying similar efficiency problems.

-\myparagraph{Insertion Robustness Issue} Graph-based ANN indexes are generally constructed by incrementally adding data points to the graph.
-When a new data point $x_v\in\datasetname{D}$ is added, the index performs the following insertion routine:
+\myparagraph{Robustness Issue} Graph-based ANNS indexes are generally constructed by incrementally adding data points.
+A new data point $x\in\datasetname{D}$ is added via the following insertion routine: